 I use high fat Mayonnaise as extra fat to my meals.
-It has zero crabs,Protein and 11g of Saturated Fat.
-However it says in that serving there are 70mg of Sodium.
-Does this causes any problem?
+It has zero crabs and protein, and has 11g of Saturated Fat.
+However, it says in that serving there are 70mg of Sodium.
+Does this cause any problem?

 Except in certain medical circumstances, sodium restriction is not necessary.
 This was recently shown by Dr. Salim Youssef in the New England Journal of Medicine.

 There is an ongoing debate about the need for sodium restriction, but for otherwise healthy people, I do not worry about restricting sodium.

 1) I already heard Alcohol “stops” Ketosis.
 Does it mean that if you drink your body burns the alcohol to get rid of it and then (after the alcohol is gone) immediately continues ketosis?